Electroscape/Tools/RFID_Python_PN532_Writer/readme.md

 ## Run App

-Start the script with python3 in the console of the raspberry
+Start the script with python3 in the console of the rpi

-`python3 rfid_rw.py`
+`bash run.sh` or double click the desktop launcher `nfc_reader.desktop`

 it will ask you what room shall be used, those are configured in cfg.json